Back

 Evan Stark's framework reframes intimate partner abuse as a liberty crime rather than an injury crime.
 Physical violence is one tactic within a larger pattern of isolation, surveillance, degradation, and microregulation of daily life.
 Measuring abuse by incident count systematically undercounts harm.
 This firm uses the coercive control framework in all survivor-facing work, in institutional accountability assessments, and in public education that addresses how harm actually operates.

-Practice iv
+Practice V

 Trauma-Informed